 Veeam Backup & Replication allows you to back up and restore content of NAS file shares.

-To enable and configure the NAS backup feature in Veeam Backup & Replication, add the following components to the backup infrastructure:
+To enable the NAS backup support in Veeam Backup & Replication, configure the following components in your backup infrastructure:

 For system requirements for NAS backup components, see System Requirements.

 To learn how these components interact during file share backup, see How File Share Backup Works.